bloominstituteoftechnology/node-api1-project/README.md

 - If there's an error in retrieving the _user_ from the database:
   - respond with HTTP status code `500`.
-  - return the following JSON object: `{ message: "The user information could not be retrieved" }`.
+  - return the following JSON object: `{ message: "The user information could not be retrieved" }`.req.body.name, req

 When the client makes a `DELETE` request to `/api/users/:id`: